 (see 8:30 for ‘crazy fan story’)

-So why is there this bad stigma surrounding the ‘fangirl’ label and why do some fans take it to the extreme?
+Why is there this bad stigma surrounding the 'fangirl' label and why do some fans take it to the extreme?
+Click To Tweet

 I’ll be honest.
 I don’t really know the answer to this question.
 People have different comfort levels and love languages.
 Everyone expresses love differently and when you’re a fangirl, you love hard.
 Combine that with a social ineptitude and you’ve got yourself a ‘crazy fangirl’.